 Living in a bushland setting poses a risk from bushfire, no matter where you live in Australia.
 Even here on the Gold Coast the bushfire risk is real and many homes and communities in Gold Coast City neighbour bushfire-prone areas.

-The Queensland Fire and Rescue Service is the primary agency responsible for informing the public about bushfire safety.
+The Queensland Fire and Emergency Service is the primary agency responsible for informing the public about bushfire safety.

-The PREPARE.ACT.SURVIVE. booklet prepared by the QFRS provides essential tips on what you can do to deal with the threats of bushfire at home.
+The PREPARE.ACT.SURVIVE. booklet prepared by the QFES provides essential tips on what you can do to deal with the threats of bushfire at home.

 The booklet contains information on the following topics: